Rover656/Ngine/docs/pages/platform_support.md

 ```

 ## Mac OS X
-Ngine does not currently support Mac OS X and it is not planned.
-Feel free to work on this and publish a PR if you decide to try!
+Ngine will be tested against Mac OS X in the near future.

 ## UWP (W10 Desktop, Xbox One)
 Ngine supports UWP across Desktop and Xbox One.
 No Mobile UWP features will be added as Windows 10 Mobile is discontinued.

 ### Graphics APIs
-Ngine on UWP uses DirectX (via ANGLE).
-There are plans to implement a DirectX renderer.
+Ngine on UWP uses DirectX and OpenGL ES (via ANGLE).

 ### Missing Features
 - Ngine does not support touch input currently.